 These are outlined in the General Catalog in the following sections:

-Examples of some of these responsibilities are listed below:
+Examples of some of these responsibilities and restrictions are listed below: